rnjv/shroompred/README.md

 # Launch server

-`unzip web2py_src.zip` (On Windows, be sure to unzip so that only the web2py folder is overwritten and no new foler is created)
+`unzip web2py_src.zip` (On Windows, be sure to unzip so that only the web2py folder is overwritten and no new folder is created)

 `python3 web2py/web2py.py`